Back to basics – The importance of segmentation and personas

 While it is easy to get wrapped up in all the amazing digital technologies that are available to marketers (I recently read a report that said, on average, even a junior marketer will use up to 100 different technologies in a day without even noticing) sometimes it is important to go back to basics.
-Like the importance of segmentation and personas.
+Like segmentation and personas.

 This was made abundantly clear at a couple of client sessions over the past few weeks.
 Too often, those who are not familiar with marketing will attempt to create traditional and online profile-raising and lead generation campaigns without being clear about their target market.
 They didn’t start their strategic marketing analysis with segmentation and personas.